 As you can see, this knife has a smooth black handle with a full bolster and tang (the part of the blade that runs through the handle).

-The Wusthof Pro collection is probably the most unique in terms of design.
+The Wusthof Crafter collection is probably the most unique in terms of design.

 Wusthof sharpens its knives to a 14-degree cutting angle per side for a total cutting angle of 28 degrees.

 As you explore options, keep in mind that the lower the angle, the sharper the edge.